-By default, tests are run using the full four-packet exchange sequence (DORA for DHCPv4, SARR for DHCPv6).
+The tool supports scenarios, which offer certain behaviours.
+By default (basic scenario) tests are run using the full four-packet exchange sequence (DORA for DHCPv4, SARR for DHCPv6).
 An option is provided to run tests using the initial two-packet exchange (DO and SA) instead.
 It is also possible to configure perfdhcp to send DHCPv6 RENEW and RELEASE messages at a specified rate in parallel with the DHCPv6 four-way exchanges.
+By default, if there is no response received with 1 second, a response is considered lost and perfdhcp continues with other transactions.